RafalVonau/KlipperController/README.md

 - Control temperature and motor movement with a cell phone
 - Monitor print progress and head/bed temperatures

-NOTE: The project is not yet finished.
-Still working on it.

 ![](https://github.com/BubuHub/KlipperController/blob/master/blob/assets/main_screen.jpg)

 # Building server on PI